A slew of programmes listed to woo farmers across the country by the BJP before 2019 LS polls

 Also Read | What India wants: Jobs, MSP or name changes and mandir

-The BJP has really become over cautious after the debacle in three Hindi belt states where farmers distress is being sighted the main reason behind the defeat of the party.
+The BJP has really become over-cautious after the debacle in three Hindi belt states where farmers distress is being sighted the main reason behind the defeat of the party.
 Most of the farmers in Uttar Pradesh belong to upper caste communities and Other Backward Classes (OBC).
 The BJP will not only balance the caste equation but also try to win over a big section of society just by winning over them.

 Senior leaders of the party have prepared a strategy for it as National Conversion of Bharatiya Janata Party's Kisan Morcha is planned in Lucknow on February 21 and February 22, 2019.
 The programme will be inaugurated by Prime Minister Narendra Mod and closure will be done by party president Amit Shah.